$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: spin-orbital liquids

 where $\chi_0^\prime$ is some constant.
 Interestingly, this state has a Fermi surface at quarter filling (one fermion per site), so this mean-field solution describes the spinon-oribitalon Fermi surface as long as the $\mathrm{SU}(4)$ symmetry is not broken.
 An energetically unfavored $\pi$-flux state also possesses exotic Dirac cones~\cite{Natori2018su4}, so the dynamics in the flux sector of the hyperhoneycomb QSOL would also be interesting.

 The Affleck-Marston-type flux state~\cite{Affleck1988am} may not be stabilized, and may not be a good guess for the ground state away from half filling~\cite{Lieb1994}.
 A further study is necessary to reveal the stability of spinon-orbitalon Fermi surfaces more rigorously.
-We note that a similar state is expected for the $\mathrm{SU}(4)$ Heisenberg model on the triangular lattice as well~\cite{Keselman2020}.
+We note that a Fermi surface is expected for the $\mathrm{SU}(4)$ Heisenberg model on the triangular lattice~\cite{Keselman2020}, as well as the critical stripy state~\cite{Jin2021}.